 In a standalone environment (not domain-connected), each computer works independently.
 When different individuals use the same device, the ActivTrak Agent treats each login as a separate user.
 In these environments, proactive license management is essential to optimizing license usage.

-For example, if Jennifer logs into Brian's computer, ActivTrak will automatically count this as a new user.
-Now, Jennifer will be consuming two licenses - one for her computer and one for Brian’s computer.
+For example, if Jennifer logs in to Brian's computer, ActivTrak will automatically count her as a new user.
+Now, Jennifer will be using two licenses—one for her computer and one for Brian’s.

 If two or more agents are associated with the same user in ActivTrak, Computer Aliases can be created to view the combined data in reports and dashboards.
 Please note that creating a Computer Alias will not reduce the license count.

 However, to save on license consumption, you should merge users when a user moves from one device to another.
 For example, if Brian’s MacBook Air dies and the company issues him a new MacBook Pro, the two agents can be merged to ensure his data is continuous across historical and future activity reports and dashboards.
-This will reduce the number of licenses consumed by Brian from two (one for each device) to only one.
+This will reduce the number of licenses Brian consumes from 2 (one for each device) to 1.

 Managing licenses